rajeshrinet/pyross/README.md

 The library is designed to be model-agnostic.
 Currently implemented [models](https://github.com/rajeshrinet/pyross/blob/master/docs/models.pdf) are  **SIR**, **SIRS**, **SEIR**, **SEI5R**, **SIkR**, **SEkIkR**, **SEAIR**, and **SEAIRQ**.

-The genesis of PyRoss was to model the outbreak of the novel coronavirus COVID-19 and to assess the age-structured impact of social distancing measures in India.
-It can be used to study such impact for **any demographic** for which the age and contact structures are available.

 The library is named after [Sir Ronald Ross](https://en.wikipedia.org/wiki/Ronald_Ross), doctor, mathematician and poet.
 In 1898 he made "the great discovery" in his laboratory in Calcutta "that malaria is conveyed by the bite of a mosquito".
 He won the Nobel Prize in 1902 and laid the foundations of the mathematical modelling of infectious diseases.

-Please read the [PyRoss Wiki](https://github.com/rajeshrinet/pyross/wiki/) before you use PyRoss for your research.

 The authors are part of [The Rapid Assistance in Modelling the Pandemic (RAMP)](https://royalsociety.org/news/2020/03/urgent-call-epidemic-modelling/) taskforce at the **University of Cambridge**.
 In alphabetical order, we are: [Ronojoy Adhikari](https://github.com/ronojoy), [Austen Bolitho](https://github.com/TakodaS), [Tim Ekeh](https://github.com/tekeh), [Julian Kappler](https://github.com/juliankappler), [Irene Li](https://github.com/Irene-Li), [Benjamin Remez](https://github.com/BenjaminRemez), [Paul Rohrbach](https://github.com/prohrbach), and [Rajesh Singh](https://github.com/rajeshrinet).

-Please first [read the wiki](https://github.com/rajeshrinet/pyross/wiki) and  then only [open an issue](https://github.com/rajeshrinet/pyross/issues), in preference to emailing us with queries.
+Please read the [PyRoss Wiki](https://github.com/rajeshrinet/pyross/wiki/) before you use PyRoss for your research.
+[Open an issue](https://github.com/rajeshrinet/pyross/issues), in preference to emailing us with queries.
 Issues can be shared with others with similar queries and you help the user community by communicating through issues.
 Thank you!

 ## Installation